 cristina (38) color copy.jpg

 Cristina Henríquez is the author of four books including, most recently, The Great Divide, which was a TODAY Show Read With Jenna Pick, a New York Times Editors’ Choice selection, and one of TIME Magazine’s 100 Must-Read Books of 2024.
-It was also a finalist for the Heartland Booksellers Award and is a Goodreads Choice Award nominee.
+It has been longlisted for the Joyce Carol Oates Prize, was a finalist for the Heartland Booksellers Award, and was a Goodreads Choice Award nominee.

 Henríquez’s novel The Book of Unknown Americans was a New York Times Notable Book of 2014 and one of Amazon’s 10 Best Books of the Year.
 It was the Daily Beast Novel of the Year, a Washington Post Notable Book, an NPR Great Read, a Target Book of the Month selection, and was chosen one of the best books of the year by BookPage, Oprah.com, and School Library Journal.
 It was longlisted for the Andrew Carnegie Medal for Excellence in Fiction and was a finalist for the Dayton Literary Peace Prize.